cosmicpudding/tothemax/README.md

 `python tothemax.py custom.txt N`

 ## Sharing #tothemax
-If possible, please share your custom image sets (to the max) on Twitter with the hashtag #tothemax so that a #tothemax compilation can be constructed :)
+If possible, please share your custom image sets (to the max) on Twitter with the hashtag #tothemax so that a #tothemax compilation can be constructed :) It might also be useful to tag me (@cosmicpudding) or add #dotastro to differentiate from the other intense #tothemax people out there.

 ## Tips/notes
 * Images will be automatically rescaled to a square shape regardless of original dimensions.